ettebaDwop/dareyproject-3/MERN web stack.md

+# The MERN Web Stack Implementation

+The MERN stack is a popular web development stack that consists of MongoDB, Express.js, React.js, and Node.js.
+This project documents a step-by-step instructions on implementing the MERN stack on Amazon AWS using an Ubuntu Server.
+The MERN stack allows you to build scalable and efficient web applications.
+This project will attempt to create a Simple to-do application on MERN  web stack.

+The implementation will involve the follwowing steps:

+#### Step 1
+- Backend configuration
+- Installing expressjs
+- Models
+- Mongodb database
+#### Step 2
+- Frontend creation
+- Frontend creation (continued)

 # Step 1
+### Backend Configuration
+* Create a new EC2 instance on the Amazon AWS Console
-Before we start, we will have to prepare our Ubuntu  environment and get all libraries and programs updated and upgraded.
+* Prepare our Ubuntu  environment and get all libraries and programs updated and upgraded.
 The command we will run are:

        `sudo apt update && sudo apt upgrade`